Uriziel47/gradle-antlr4-plugin/README.md

 gradle-antlr4-plugin
 ====================

-This is a gradle plugin for devloping ANTLR4
+This is a gradle plugin for developing ANTLR4